placidanomaly/HPPrimeSightReduction/README.md

 The astronomical calculations are derived from the incredible work of Henning Umland which he has been kind enough to share [on his web site](https://celnav.de/).

-The sight reduction formulas used in this program were derived from many sources that are usually listed in the source code comments.
+The sight reduction formulas used in this program were derived from many sources that are usually listed in the comments within the source code.

 For an excellent textbook on celestial navigation and the process of sight reduction, refer to [*Celestial Navigation: A Complete Home Study Course*](https://starpath.com/catalog/books/1887.htm) by David Burch and Tobias Burch.
+The calculations in this program follow the sight reduction process described in the book.

 # Installing the Program
 The program can be installed on the calculator or on the [virtual calculator program](https://www.hpcalc.org/details/8939) from the *.txt* source files in the main directory of this repository or from the binary files in the */bin* directory.